MDU-C2/STAD-2024/README.md

 basics before getting started it should not take more than a couple of hours to familiarize with the basic commands.

-We also provided a step to step guides for each component it is suggested to start from the simulation guide.